Enumerated type: Rationale

 Conceptually, an enumerated type is similar to a list of nominals (numeric codes), since each possible value of the type is assigned a distinctive natural number.
 A given enumerated type is thus a concrete implementation of this notion.
 When order is meaningful and/or used for comparison, then an enumerated type becomes an ordinal type.

 Conventions

 Programming languages tend to have their own, oftentimes multiple, programming styles and naming conventions.
 The variable assigned to an enumeration is usually a noun in singular form, and frequently follows either a PascalCase or uppercase convention, while lowercase and others are seen less frequently.

-Syntax in several programming languages
+Syntax by language

 ALGOL 60 based languages

 While ALGOL 60 itself has no enumeration type, several languages descended from it do.
 In particular, Pascal had a strong influence on the design of Ada.

 Pascal

 In Pascal, an enumerated type can be implicitly declared by listing the values in a parenthesised list: